ZHJ00000/FilesChecker/README.md

 ## Software Languages

 At present, English, Simplified Chinese, and Traditional Chinese are available.
 Developers from all over the world are welcome to provide more language translations for this software.
-The development documentation will be provided in the coming weeks.
+The development document can be found [here](https://github.com/ZHJ00000/FilesChecker/wiki/Language%20(Develop)).